Venkatraman Radhakrishnan: Career

-Areas of research
+Research

-Radhakrishnan had been associated with the field of radio astronomy practically from the beginning of its phenomenal post-World War II growth in the 1950s.
-He was one of the persons who founded the science of observational astronomy in India.
-His career had been truly international, starting in Sweden in 1954 and proceeding via Caltech and CSIRO, Sydney to Bangalore, where he spent the last thirty three years.
+Radhakrishnan was associated with radio astronomy from the beginning of its post-World War II growth in the 1950s.
+He was one the founders of observational astronomy in India.
+He worked around the world throughout his career in various locations, such as Sweden in 1954, Caltech, CSIRO, Sydney, and Bangalore.
+The last 33 years of his career were spent in Bangalore.

-Starting with the electronics of receivers, he moved on to technically innovative and astronomically far-reaching studies of the polarization of the radio waves.
-These include the detection of radio waves from the Van Allen like belts surrounding Jupiter and the first determination of the true rotation of the core of Jupiter.
-He was also the first in systematic application of interferometry to polarized brightness distributions and an early study of the Zeeman Effect in the 21 cm line emitted by a hydrogen atom.
-His measurements of polarization of Vela Pulsar were decisive in establishing the picture of a magnetized rotating neutron star and led him to propose the paradigm of curvature radiation from polar caps of neutron stars which has dominated the subject of pulsar emission mechanisms since that time.
+Part of his research involved studying the polarization of radio waves in astronomical objects.
+This included the detection of radio waves from the Van Allen like belts surrounding Jupiter and the first determination of the true rotation of the core of Jupiter.
+He was also the first to systematically apply interferometry to polarized brightness distributions and an early study of the Zeeman Effect in the 21cm line emitted by a hydrogen atom.
+His measurements of polarization of Vela Pulsar aided in establishing the picture of a magnetized rotating neutron star and led him to propose the paradigm of curvature radiation from polar caps of neutron stars which has been a notable contribution to the study of pulsar emission mechanisms since that time.

-The period of his stay in Australia also marked his leadership of an extensive survey of the absorption and emission of 21cm line radiation by neutral hydrogen which later helped to develop the realistic model of the interstellar medium.
-He also carried out systematic interferometric study of 21cm absorption towards a large number of galactic and extragalactic sources.
+The period of his stay in Australia also marked his leadership of an extensive survey of the absorption and emission of 21 cm line radiation by neutral hydrogen which later helped to develop a realistic model of the interstellar medium.
+He also carried out systematic interferometric study of 21 cm absorption towards a large number of galactic and extragalactic sources.

 He also contributed in designing and fabricating hang-gliders, micro-light aircraft and sailboats.
 His original contributions in these fields were acknowledged by the Government of India by way of support from the Aeronautics Research Development Board, Ministry of Defence (for designing hang-gliders) and ISRO (for sailboats).